Composite material: Short fiber reinforcement (shear lag theory)

+By assuming a uniform tensile strain, this results in:

+As s becomes larger, this tends towards the rule of mixtures, which represents the Young's modulus parallel to continuous fibers.

 Continuous fiber reinforcement

 In general, continuous fiber reinforcement is implemented by incorporating a fiber as the strong phase into a weak phase, matrix.
 The reason for the popularity of fiber usage is materials with extraordinary strength can be obtained in their fiber form.
 Non-metallic fibers are usually showing a very high strength to density ratio compared to metal fibers because of the covalent nature of their bonds.
 The most famous example of this is carbon fibers that have many applications extending from sports gear to protective equipment to space industries.

 The stress on the composite can be expressed in terms of the volume fraction of the fiber and the matrix.

 where $\sigma$ is the stress, V is the volume fraction.
 The subscripts c, f and m are indicating composite, fiber and matrix, respectively.

 Although the stress–strain behavior of fiber composites can only be determined by testing, there is an expected trend, three stages of the stress–strain curve.
 The first stage is the region of the stress–strain curve where both fiber and the matrix are elastically deformed.
 This linearly elastic region can be expressed in the following form.

 where $\sigma$ is the stress, $\epsilon$ is the strain, E is the elastic modulus, and V is the volume fraction.
 The subscripts c, f, and m are indicating composite, fiber, and matrix, respectively.